63rd National Film Awards: Selection process

 The Directorate of Film Festivals invited nominations for the awards in January 2016.
 The acceptable last date for entries was until 13 January 2016.
-Feature and Non-Feature Films certified by Central Board of Film Certification between 1 January 2015, and 31 December 2015, were eligible for the film award categories.
-Books, critical studies, reviews or articles on cinema published in Indian newspapers, magazines, and journals between 1 January 2015, and 31 December 2015, were eligible for the best writing on cinema section.
+Feature and Non-Feature Films certified by the Central Board of Film Certification between 1 January 2015 and 31 December 2015 were eligible for the film award categories.
+Books, critical studies, reviews or articles on cinema published in Indian newspapers, magazines, and journals published between 1 January 2015 and 31 December 2015 were eligible for the best writing on cinema section.
 Entries of dubbed, revised or copied versions of a film or translation, abridgements, edited or annotated works and reprints were ineligible for the awards.

 For the Feature and Non-Feature Films sections, films in any Indian language, shot on 16 mm, 35 mm, a wider film gauge or a digital format, and released in cinemas, on video or digital formats for home viewing were eligible.
 Films were required to be certified as a feature film, a featurette or a Documentary/Newsreel/Non-Fiction by the Central Board of Film Certification.